Put together a jar of rose petal bath soak to keep or give away. A luxurious way to relax and unwind after a long summer day!

 - 3 dried rose buds (optional)

-Optional- For a scented version, add 2 drops of rose essential oil to top of each dried rose bud.
-Air dry for 20 minutes on a paper towel.
-Place on top of soak mixture in jar and seal with lid.
+- Optional- For a scented version, add 1-2 drops of rose essential oil to top of each dried rose bud.
+Air dry for a few hours or overnight on a paper towel.
+Place on top of soak mixture in jar and seal with airtight lid.

-I prefer lightly scenting the bath soak using rose buds and essential oil at the top to keep it fresh.
+- I prefer lightly scenting the bath soak using rose buds and essential oil at the top to keep it fresh.
 Adding essential oil directly to the soak can spoil the rose petals shortening the life span of the soak.
+Be sure the jar is airtight and keep away from moisture.

 Today I’ve joined up with a talented group of bloggers to kick off this fun series by sharing a beautiful DIY or Craft project.
 Enjoy!